Spanish Alphabet: Pronunciation and Examples

 A brief introduction to the Spanish Alphabet: Vowels and Consonants

 The Spanish Alphabet, often called “Abecedario” or “Alfabeto”, is formed by twenty seven letters.
 Before 1994, the alphabet was composed by twenty nine letters, but the “Real Academia Española” (RAE) decided to exclude two of them: “CH” and “LL”.
 This way, only single letters are considered to be part of the alphabet and not these two special cases.
 Just like in English, the Spanish alphabet contains 5 vowels: “a, e, i, o, u”.
-Here is a picture showing all of the letters in the “abecedario” plus a recording to listen to the pronunciation of the alphabet in Spanish.
+Here is a picture showing all the letters in the “abecedario” plus a recording to listen to the pronunciation of the alphabet in Spanish.

 How to pronounce the Spanish alphabet: sounds and examples

-As you can see, all of the letters in the picture can be found in the English alphabet, except for the letter “Ñ”.
+As you can see, all the letters in the picture can be found in the English alphabet, except for the letter “Ñ”.
 Remember there is also special letters like “CH” and “LL”.
 Next, we will show you the right pronunciation of each letter in the Spanish alphabet, followed by some examples of nouns with the vowels and consonants in the alphabet.

 A, a – Avión, Águila